top of page

 Level 4: Revenue Attribution

-Level 4 organizations have working multi-touch attribution, custom data models in a cloud data warehouse, and executive dashboards that connect marketing spend to pipeline and revenue.
-Marketing ROI is calculated by channel, campaign, and segment.
-This is where most marqeu implementations land within the first six months.
+Multi touch attribution is working.
+Custom data models run in a cloud data warehouse.
+Executive dashboards connect marketing spend to pipeline and revenue.
+ROI is calculated by channel, campaign, and segment.
+This is where most implementations land within the first six months of disciplined execution, and it is the level where data becomes a credible input to budget decisions.

 Level 5: Predictive Analytics